Of course you know how to look at leaves! Or do you?

 High Falls Gorge is another attraction with natural beauty combined with easy access.
 Catwalks and viewing plaforms let you get up close and personal to incredible waterfalls, boulders, and sheer rock cliffs, and the lush forest surrounding the river.

-For the ultimate in harvest experiences, take the annual Essex County Cheese Tour, which will be October 8 this year.
+For the ultimate in harvest experiences, take the annual Essex County Cheese Tour, which will be October 7 this year.
 Drive some of our most scenic, riverside roads and visit three local farms that specialize in cheese and other treats.
-I highly recommend Asgaard Farms' sea-salt goat milk caramels.
-Very.
-Highly.
+I highly recommend Asgaard Farm's sea-salt goat milk caramels.

-This will be the fourth year of this event, which gets more and more popular.
+This will be the fifth year of this event, which gets more and more popular.
 Learn more about the cheese tour in our blog, Leaves and Cheese: delightful combination!

-Do Oktoberfest the Adirondack way on the weekend of September 30 and October 1.
-The area was settled by many people of German heritage, and of course, we have plenty of talented musicians and craft brew aficianados.
-The best minds of the area have been thinking about this weekend, all year.
+Do Oktoberfest the Adirondack way on the weekend of September 22 and 23.
+The Adirondacks was settled by many people of German heritage, and of course, we have plenty of talented musicians and craft brew aficianados.
+The best minds of the area have been thinking and planning this weekend, all year.

 Learn more about our Adirondack Oktoberfest with our blog, Party Pants Required: Oktoberfest is coming!